alexzk1/edmcoverlay_for_linux/README.md

 ## Usage

 edmcoverlay2 aims to be 100% compatible with EDMC Overlay.
-Both the Python library and the local server (running on port 5010) are present, although for new plugins I highly recommend using the Python library where possible.
+Python library is a wrapper to pass json to the compiled binary.
+Compiled binary can be used stand-alone for any other purposes as overlay.
+Binary listens on port 5010.
+TTF fonts are supported.

 Some features are not yet implemented, and there are likely to be bugs.

 ## Contributing

-Contributions are welcome!

-In particular, I'd like to move away from direct use of the X APIs where possible – the use of `XDrawString` means that there are very few available fonts, and the fonts that do exist have extremely limited glyph coverage.
-Probably something like Pango (presumably in conjunction with cairo) is the best option.
-Help in doing this would be greatly appreciated.

 Everyone interacting with this project is expected to abide by the terms of the Contributor Covenant Code of Conduct.
 Violations should be